lysanyikkseniia/declaration_parser/README.md

 There is support for syntactically nested declarations.

-Body as in example (not conventional).
+Body as in example (not conventional) - includes header, modifiers etc.

+ASSUMES THAT THERE IS A BODY ENCLOSED IN {}

 # Class Declaration